 This resonates for me a lot because I have spent large parts of my career grappling with the ‘minus-ones’.
 These people are a drag on the company culture.
 They eat up time and effort trying to contain the damage, they sap their colleagues’ morale and set a rotten example, they often make a lot of noise and they can be very demanding but sometimes they can be passive-aggressive black holes absorbing all the energy around them.

 Aim for zero first

 In my experience, one rotten apple can absorb as much management time as ten great employees.
 In some cases, they’re just bad employees.
-But in some cases, minus-one behaviour turns out to someone’s well-intention but misguided effort to be a plus-one.
+But in some cases, minus-one behaviour turns out to be someone’s well-intentioned but misguided effort to be a plus-one.